igarzongg/Problem-Set-1/README.md

 **scripts:**
   The `scripts/` folder contains the following files, which include functions and analysis in R for this project:
-  Each script is documented with comments to facilitate understanding and usage
+  Each script is documented with comments to facilitate understanding and usage.

 - [Cleaning Data](scripts/1-CleaningData.R): Loading and cleaning the dataset.
 - [Descriptive Variables](scripts/2-DescriptiveVariables.R): Computes summary statistics.